LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Integrations/liveperson-functions-integrations.md

 ### Example guide

-See [this step-by-step, example guide](tutorials-guides-advanced-integrations-using-liveperson-functions-with-a-bot.html) that uses this integration.
+See [this step-by-step guide](tutorials-guides-advanced-integrations-using-liveperson-functions-with-a-bot.html) that uses this integration.